Olives99/Apassra-Kongpanlad/Generic-Directive-Extension-List.md

 -----------

 * **default** : default extension
  * Purpose: used if no extension name is specified.
 Reads url, and chooses the appropriate extensions.
-E.g. .png will be embedded using the `image` extention
+E.g. .png will be embedded using the `image` extension
  * [] :
  * () : Reads the url name to determine filetype
  * {} :